The Mosaic program is made up of four primary components. Each of these works in concert with the other to provide a

-These components include (1) A credit bearing course with a fully established curriculum with a letter grade attached, (2) Academic/Life Coaching, (3) Peer/Faculty Mentoring, and (4) Required supervised study hours.
+These components include (1) A credit bearing course with a fully established curriculum with a letter grade attached, (2) Coaching, (3) Peer/Professional Mentoring, and (4) Supervised Study Hours.

 This year focuses on the transition into college and becoming independent.
 The curriculum has components regarding understanding ASD and the impact, developing independence, self-advocacy, and navigating the different levels of relationships at college among other topics.

 The curriculum for this year focuses primarily on reframing the students’ view of ASD and seeing the truly positive qualities that often get lost among the difficulties.
 In addition, students focus on the unwritten social rules and develop tools for how to manage these rules that are so difficult to navigate.

 The curriculum for this year builds on the newly developed view of the students’ individual strengths and builds on developing an understanding of how these strengths can work best in the school and work environment.
 In addition, students learn to recognize strengths in others to best navigate how to build effective teams.
 Student then explore major choices, work experience, job shadowing, internships, mock interviews, and resume building as tools to better prepare themselves for the work force.

 The focus of this year is to build on all the pieces of the career puzzle.
 Getting students to recognize all the parts that work together to make them marketable is vital.
 The focus of this year is real work experience through job shadowing, supervised internships, volunteer experience, career fairs, major internships, etc. All while providing the very direct and structured feedback needed to develop good soft skills for the work place.